200 Series: Board of Directors

 PUBLIC PARTICIPATION IN BOARD MEETINGS

-The orderly process of the board meeting will not be interfered with or disrupted.
-Only those speakers recognized by the board president will be allowed to speak.
+The board has a significant interest in maintaining the decorum of its meetings, and it is expected that members of the public and the board will address each other with civility.
+The orderly process of the board meeting will not be interfered with or disrupted by public comment.
+Only individuals recognized by the board president will be allowed to speak.
 Comments by others are out of order.
-If disruptive, an individual causing disruption may be asked to leave the board meeting.
+If disruptive, the individual causing disruption may be asked to leave the board meeting.
+Defamatory comments may be subject to legal action.

 Legal Reference: